-#4 Updated by Janos Mattyasovszky about 2 years ago
+#4 Updated by Janos Mattyasovszky over 2 years ago

 It's a chicken-egg problem, this will be something that the sysadmin has to install during the rudder agents install.
 This issue way is have also suggested a separate variable (maybe content of a rudder specific new config file, which will then be overruled by a hook binary if it exists).

 So as of the suggestion I had was: